JaredJGartner/SB_neoantigen_Models/README.md

 cd SB_neoantigen_Models/
 ```

 Alter paths.
-You can open src/functions4models.py and use your favorite text editor or run the commands below.
+You can open src/functions4models.py and use your favorite text editor.

 ```
-sed -i  "s#/netMHCpan-4.0/netMHCpan#/path/to/your/netMHCpan-4.0/netMHCpan#" src/functions4model.py
-sed -i  "s#/netchop-3.1/bin/netChop#/path/to/your/netchop-3.1/bin/netChop#" src/functions4model.py
-sed -i  "s#/netMHCstabpan-1.0/netMHCstabpan#/path/to/your/netMHCstabpan-1.0/netMHCstabpan#" src/functions4model.py
+Using your favorite text editor edit the paths to netmhcpan4.0, netmhcstabpan, netChop to their location on your system and save changes.

 ```